Musa Bay: Geography

 Musa Bay is 20-50m deep, reaching 73m in some places.
 The lands around this bay are muddy with a height of 2-4m above sea level.
 The width of its opening is 37-40 km and its length from the opening to Bandar-e Emam Khomeyni is 90 km and to Bandar-e Mahshahr is 120 km.

 Other small creeks branch off from Musa bay, mostly off the western side, and from south to north, they are Selech creek, Melh creek, Qanaqa creek, Marymos creek, and Duraq creek in the northwest.
 Ghazlan creek is located between Qabre Nakhoda Island and the eastern shore of the main land.

 At the mouth of the bay, there are three islands, Buneh island, Dara Island, and Qabre Nakhoda Island, and there are many uninhabited small islands in the bay.

 Ecosystem

 The largest distribution of silver pomfret in the Persian Gulf is in Musa bay region and Qeshm Island.
 Spotted kingfishers are among the birds of the bay, and whales, dolphins, and friales are among the aquatic animals.
-Unfortunately, a large amount of untreated wastewater from petrochemical industries enters Musa bay, threatening the ecosystems and tourism of the bay.
+A large amount of untreated wastewater from petrochemical industries enters Musa bay, threatening the ecosystems and tourism of the bay.

 Musa bay is home to animal species including humpback dolphins and sea birds such as flamingos, spoonbills, western reef herons, crab-plovers, greater crested terns, bridled terns, small crabs, mudskippers and all kinds of fish.
 In Musa bay, there are pristine islands under the management of the Department of Environment and beautiful coastal landscapes.
 Every year during Nowruz, a cruise ship visits Musa bay.